jethornton/flexgui/docs_flex/source/hal.rst

 HAL LED
 -------
 A QLabel can be used as a HAL LED indicator by adding the following properties to a blank label.
-Colors are optional, if not supplied red for off and green for on will be used.
+The default colors are Red when Off and Green when On.
 The pin_name is the hal name the LED will have.
+The default shape is round.

 The HAL LED needs to be connected in the postgui.hal file and can only be connected to a HAL pin of type bit with a HAL direction of OUT or a signal that